 Israel legal technology trends: Digital courts

 In Israel a lawsuit was recently filed, asking to establish digital courts in order to give those who are in quarantine their right to face a judge if needed.
-An emphasis for the magnitude of this trend, can be seen in an article recently posted on “Michigan Lawyers Weekly” which mentioned that courts in Michigan State in the US have exceeded 500,000 hours (!) of Zoom hearings.
+An emphasis for the magnitude of this trend can be seen in an article recently posted on “Michigan Lawyers Weekly” which mentioned that courts in Michigan State in the US have exceeded 500,000 hours (!) of Zoom hearings.

 The benefits to the establishment of virtual courtrooms

-By allowing digital litigation, wide range of cases could be heard on time, among them urgent matters.
+By allowing digital litigation, a wide range of cases could be heard on time, among them urgent matters.